gabrieladrianmezar/ispf3ecom/README.md

 **English**

-Ecommerce + CRUD Project.
-Guests can sign up then sign in as customers and add products from the catalogue to a cart with which they can make purchases.
-System users can sign in into the "admin panel" and create, delete or edit user, sale, customer, product and permission data acorrding to their role.
+-Ecommerce + CRUD Project.
+-Guests can sign up then sign in as customers and add products from the catalogue to a cart with which they can make purchases.
+-System users can sign in into the "admin panel" and create, delete or edit user, sale, customer, product and permission data acorrding to their role.
 The system is in Spanish.

 **#Programs and technologies used:**